Cherry Shrimp Selective Breeding Guide For Beginners

 • In order to keep a shrimp colony at its fittest and healthiest state, there is actually nothing we can do other than culling.
 Culling keeps the colony strong.

-• Culling helps your shrimps to achieve better quality, patterns as well as coloration.
+• Culling helps your shrimps to achieve better quality, patterns, and coloration.
 Otherwise, there is a chance of the cherry shrimp going back to their wild color after a certain number of generations

 • Culling is required if you want to have higher quality as well as high-grade cherry shrimps in the tank.